lauren-esser/Better-Stock-Market-Prediction/README.md

 **Author**: Lauren Esser

-The contents of this repository detail an analysis of the module one project.
+The contents of this repository detail an analysis of my capstone project.
 This analysis is detailed in hopes of making the work accessible and replicable.

 ### Business problem: